inSileco/inSileco.github.io/README.md

   make newpost
 ```

+# Licence

+- Content on the website is licensed under https://creativecommons.org/licenses/by-nc-sa/4.0/ unless otherwise specified.

 # To do

 - [ ] add a more exhaustive description of contributors/contributions :raising_hand:
-- [ ] fix the current wordcloud (it often fails loading) :pray:
+- [x] fix the current wordcloud (it often fails loading)
 - [ ] add tags to posts.
-(Hugo does it well and it is a valuable feature to add).
+(Hugo does it well and it is a great feature to add). :pray:
 - [ ] add contributing for how to make posts
 - [ ] add anchor for all h1 / h2 titles (a simple jQuery code should do the job)